AyazYousafxai/generative_ai/README.md

 cd generative_ai
 ```

+Create a `.env` file inside the `generative_ai` folder.
+Obtain the necessary secrets from the provided email and add them to the `.env` file

 **Step 2: Start the Docker Compose Services**

 Run the Docker Compose command to start the services defined in the `docker-compose.yml` file: